TerminatorNL/Tiquality/README.md

 ## Behavior
 Blocks without an owner which are not specified in the config cannot update.
 This includes freshly generated areas.
 To keep functionality like leaf decay and grass growth, you can **whitelist** blocks in the config.
 Whitelisted blocks do not need an owner in order to tick.

-If a player places a block, Tiquality will assign that block to that player's personal trackerHolder.
-This trackerHolder will perform future updates for that block, using the time constraint of the player that placed the block.
+If a player places a block, Tiquality will assign that block to that player's personal tracker.
+This tracker will perform future updates for that block, using the time constraint of the player that placed the block.

 If more players log in, the time will be divided more.
 If a player doesn't use up all of his tick time, other's will receive the remaining time.